NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 ==================================

-With your instance created and running and you logged in to it through SSH, you can now install the necessary software and download the data to run the simulation and analysis.
+With your instance created and running and you logged in to it through SSH, you can now install the necessary software and download the data to run the simulation and verification.
 You will only need to perform these steps once, as they essentially change the contents of the instance's disk and those changes will remain even after the instance is shelved and unshelved.